Perplex City

 Perplex City (wordplay on the term "perplexity") was an alternate reality game (ARG) created by Mind Candy, a London-based developer in 2005.
 Adrian Hon was the producer, designer and director of the game's first and only completed season, in which players searched for "The Receda Cube" (also known as "The Cube"), an artifact of spiritual significance to the inhabitants of a fictional metropolis known as "Perplex City" which had great scientific value.
 In the game, "The Cube" had been stolen and buried somewhere on Earth.

-The game offered a cash prize of £100,000 (then approximately USD $200,000) to the person who found The Cube.
+The game offered a cash prize of £100,000 (then approximately US$200,000) to the person who found The Cube.
 Andy Darley discovered it in a wooded area located in Northamptonshire, UK, on February 2, 2007.

 Clues were hidden in foil puzzle cards sold by Mind Candy.
 Each card presented a diverse puzzle, and even though they supplied extra story background, it was feasible to join the ARG without obtaining them.
 Mind Candy announced that the first set of cards for the new game season, called Perplex City Stories, would be released on 1 March 2007.
 In June 2007, Mind Candy announced that the release of the second season would indefinitely be put on hold.